vretoharis/hex-code-changer/README.md

+# hex-color-project
+A project similar to the background color change project.
+This time it includes a random hex color output along with the backgrounds.
-# hex-code-changer
+# color_changer
- Small project to practice dynamic hex-code changing